 - It's minimally sweetened with maple syrup and maple sugar or coconut sugar.

-- It's moistened with olive oil, which lends healthy fats as well as fruity depth of flavor.
+- It's moistened with olive oil, which adds fruity depth of flavor.

 - A good hit of salt makes it completely addictive.